Seattle Marriage Counseling

 Small things add up and can create big changes over time – both good and bad.
 Anchor Light Therapy helps both soon-to-be married and already married partners in Seattle take little steps to maintain and improve their relationship, communication, and connection with one another.
 Our marriage counselors use the Gottman Method to help you in ongoing conflict resolution, improve intimacy, deepen your emotional connection, and turn toward one another in times of stress.
-Our marriage therapists, Laura Richer and Michelle Mooney, offer private sessions in-person at our Queen Anne office.
+Our marriage therapists offer private sessions in-person at our Uptown / Lower Queen Anne office.
 Your initial consultation is free.
 Schedule it today to learn more.

 Marriage counseling is for couples both married and soon-to-be married.

-Couples who are already married can benefit from marriage counseling in the following ways.
+Couples who are already married benefit from marriage counseling.
+Your marriage counselor Seattle following ways.